opensource-sailtech/safety-at-sea-adaptations/man_overboard--mob.md

-# Visual impairment (VI)
+# Able bodied (AB)

-## Visual impairment and man overboard practice drills (VI MOB)
+## Able bodied sailors and man overboard practice drills (VI MOB)

 ### Scenario
 For this set of instructions, please assume the following:
-- boat and crew setup is very typical of VI sailing (especially competitions)
+- boat and crew setup is very typical of able bodied sailing (especially competitions)
 - difficulty level: easiest; stress level of drill is lowest that is realistic
-- sighted guide
+- person falling overboard
  - calls out while falling in water from aft quarter
  - is wearing PFD
  - is not wearing personal locator